Hayato Matsuo

 Hayato Matsuo (松尾 早人, Matsuo Hayato) is a Japanese music composer and orchestrator who primarily does work in video games and anime.
-He has worked on titles such as Front Mission 3, Final Fantasy XII, the Shenmue series, Magic Knight Rayearth, and Hellsing Ultimate.
-Inspired by his mother, a piano teacher, he graduated from the music composition department of Tokyo University of the Arts.
-While in college, he composed for the band G-Clef, and occasionally stood in for members.
-Upon graduating in 1991, he went to work under Koichi Sugiyama, composer for the Dragon Quest series, where he arranged his tracks for the 1991 anime Dragon Quest: The Adventure of Dai.
+He has worked on games such as Front Mission 3, Final Fantasy XII, the Shenmue series, Magic Knight Rayearth, and Hellsing Ultimate.
+He graduated from the Tokyo University of the Arts in 1991 and began working with composer Koichi Sugiyama as an assistant.

-Around the same time Matsuo began to compose original game music, his first being for Master of Monsters.
+His first score was Master of Monsters (1991).
 Over the next few years, he worked on several games and anime series.
 In 1995, he joined the independent music composition group Imagine.
 He has continued since then to compose and orchestrate works for several game, anime, and television series, as well as a few pieces for original albums.

 Biography

 Early life

 Matsuo's mother was a piano and electone teacher, and she inspired him to enjoy classical music.
 She also organized concerts for local children to compose and perform music in, which he took part in.
 While in school, he was inspired by Yellow Magic Orchestra and Rick Wakeman.
 He eventually attended Tokyo University of the Arts, where he focused on classical music.
 While in school, however, he also was involved in more popular music, and was involved with the progressive rock band G-Clef, filling in sometimes for members of the band, many of whom he was friends with.
 He also provided some music for the band.
 When he was near graduation, Matsuo was introduced to Koichi Sugiyama, the composer for the Dragon Quest franchise.
 Upon graduating, he went to work with Sugiyama.